 Generally speaking, some experts believe that the underlying crypto market is not mature enough for a futures market to exist.
 Such critics claim that instability in Bitcoin might spread to other parts of the futures market.
 However, so far, no significant incidents have been reported by crypto futures platforms, as most of them are not prone to hacking attacks, unlike regular crypto exchanges that store clients’ crypto holdings.
 For example, trading futures on Bybit is smooth and convenient.

-Still, there are risks related to market volatility, poor futures trading strategies adopted from traditional markets without any adjustments, and higher-than-recommended leverage, which is appealing for beginners.
+Still, there are risks related to market volatility, a 24/7 market, poor futures trading strategies adopted from traditional markets without any adjustments, and higher-than-recommended leverage, which is appealing for beginners.

 What to Consider Before Trading Futures?